- The Importance of Sleep (Quality)

 In practice, the Pod starts cooling down (or heating up) your mattress about an hour before your set bedtime.
 As you fall asleep (i.e., during the initial sleep stage), the Pod adjusts the temperature to support slow-wave sleep (also known as deep sleep) — an important stage of sleep that occurs in longer periods during the first half of the night.

-As your body starts naturally cooling down during the second half of the night (the time when most REM sleep occurs), the Pod can slightly increase the temperature of the mattress surface before cooling down the mattress again to encourage you to get out of bed once you’ve woken up.
+As your body starts naturally cooling down during the second half of the night (the time when most REM sleep occurs), the Pod can slightly increase the temperature of the mattress surface before cooling down or heating up the mattress to encourage you to get out of bed once you’ve woken up.

 Of course, you can control all four temperature settings individually based on your preferences.

-Overall, I think the incredibly wide temperature range offered by the Pod Pro should be able to accommodate most users.
-For those extra “hot” sleepers, Eight Sleep offers the Pod Pro Max, which includes a special heat dissipating fabric the company calls MaxChill.
+Overall, I think the incredibly wide temperature range offered by the Pod 3 should be able to accommodate most users.
+For those extra “hot” sleepers, Eight Sleep offers the Pod 3 Max, which includes a special heat-dissipating fabric the company calls MaxChill.

-In other words, if you tend to sweat a lot while sleeping and suspect that a mattress surface temperature of 55 Fahrenheit might not be cold enough (the lowest the Pod Pro can go), you might want to consider getting the Pod Pro Max instead.
+In other words, if you tend to sweat a lot while sleeping and suspect that a mattress surface temperature of 55 Fahrenheit might not be cold enough (the lowest the Pod 3 can go), you might want to consider getting the Pod 3 Max instead.
 The special fabric I mentioned above improves airflow and reduces the chances of hot air getting trapped around your body.

 Out of the box, Eight Sleep can track the following metrics: